CatherineTrevor/gothenburg-netball/TESTING.md

-# Testing:
+# Testing

 Having created the website for mobile-usage, I used Chrome development tools throughout to ensure continuous testing of the look, functionality and layout of the site, whilst building it.

-I made sure to also come out of the development tool and test it on real devices: my phone (iPhone SE2020), my husband's phone
-(iPhone 12) and a tablet device (iPad Pro 9.7").
+The site was also tested outside of the development tool;

+* iPhone SE2020
+* iPhone 12
+* iPad Pro 9.7"

+All on iOS 14.3.

+It was also tested on the following browsers;

+* Safari
+* Chrome
+* Microsoft Edge
+* Firefox

-As part of the testing process, I sent the site to the chair of Netball Sweden, who provided the following feedback;
+Family and friends were also invited to test it, as was the chair of Netball Sweden, who provided the following feedback;

- - The top images on all pages took over the size of the page when viewed on a mobile device.
+* The top images on all pages took over the size of the page when viewed on a mobile device.
- - Suggested wording for an introduction to netball, as based on <a href="http://www.netballsweden.se" target="_blank">
+* Suggested wording for an introduction to netball, as based on <a href="http://www.netballsweden.se" target="_blank">
  Netball Sweden's site</a>.
- - Get in touch page is very friendly and welcoming.
+* Get in touch page is very friendly and welcoming.

 **User story testing**